 However, bear in mind that if you aren't happy with your new captain's score, you won't be able to change back.
 And you can't ever select a captain who’s already played in that matchday.

 If your captain doesn't play on a particular matchday, and you haven't made any manual changes during that matchday, your captain will be automatically subbed out.
 However, his replacement won't get the captain's double-points bonus.

-If your captain doesn't play in a matchday where you've made other substitutions, your captain won't be subbed out – and none of your players will score double for that matchday.
+If your captain doesn't play in a matchday where you've made other subs, your captain won't be subbed out – and none of your players will score double for that matchday.

 Between matchdays, you can make as many subs within your squad as you like.

 After all matches on a single day have finished and before the next matches within that matchday kick off, you can:

 • Sub out a maximum of 4 players (unless they have been sent off), and replace them with any of your substitutes whose teams are yet to play within the matchday.
 Any players that you sub out will score 0 points for that matchday.

 • Change your captain to another player from your squad whose team is yet to play.
 Your original captain’s double-points bonus will be lost, and your new captain’s score for that matchday will be doubled.

 • You can't sub players into your starting XI, or change to a captain, who have already played in that matchday.

 • Once you confirm your subs or change of captain, those changes can’t be reversed.